wizvishak/arceus/README.md

 `$ dterm`

 That's it!
+Although keep in mind that since the project is relatively new, you might encounter some bugs here and there.

+**This project has been tested and verified as working on native Ubuntu terminal and Windows command prompt + PowerShell using Node.js 10**

 Pst.
-Consider starring the repository if you like it! <3
+Consider **starring** the repository if you like it! <3